A Series to Help You Navigate Leadership, Work, Life in today’s climate of chaotic disruption and unknowns – aka, Covid 19.

 Right now, millions of people around the world are being asked to stay home.
 For the lucky ones who still have a job, they will work from home and receive a paycheque.
 Many are grateful for that.
 But, if you’ve never worked from home in a sustainable way beyond an occasion day here or there, it can be disorienting – for many reasons, and especially with all the stress associated with why we are staying home.

-“Social Distancing” is imperative but is going to take a toll.
+“Social Distancing” (more appropriately now called “Physical Distancing” is imperative but is going to take a toll.
 For many, it will be difficult to maintain focus, be productive, and get stuff done.
 Perhaps you have a full house, an ill-equipped workspace, and distracted mindset (all that news and uncertainty coming at us at lightning speed!).
 It also takes a huge hit on our need to be social and feel connected.
 Work provides that built-in social network.
 Colleagues, staff, clients – all that people factor built into our days.
 Without all that one might find themselves feeling isolated and lonely.

 As an independent business owner (first in communications, then coaching and training), I’ve worked from a home base for many, many years.
 I thought I’d share just a few starting strategies to help you navigate and create your new ‘normal’ working from home.
 And more to come!